From BR Bullpen

 "(Nolan) Ryan's the only guy who put fear in me.
 Not because he could get me out, but because he could kill me.
 You just hoped to mix in a walk so you could have a good night and go 0-for-3." - Reggie Jackson

 Nolan recorded a save in Game 3 of the 1969 World Series while pitching for the New York Mets.
 This is the only World Series game in which he appeared.
 He was signed by the Mets and developed as one of a number of great young hurlers who hit their stride in the Miracle Mets season of 1969, along with Tom Seaver, Jerry Koosman and Gary Gentry.
 However, Ryan was traded to the California Angels for infielder Jim Fregosi in a deal bitterly regretted by Mets fans before the 1972 season, and became a star on the West Coast.
 In 1973, Ryan eclipsed Sandy Koufax's single season record for strikeouts, recording 383, a mark which still stands.
-It was also the first year of the designated hitter.
+It was also the first year of the designated hitter, which has led some people to speculate that he could have had 400 strikeouts had he been able to face his fellow pitchers instead of DHs.
 For much of his career, Ryan struggled to control his blazing fastball, resulting in him being the all-time wild pitches leader with 277; he also led the league in wild pitches 6 times, and would regularly lead the league in bases on balls.
 His control improved as he got older, but his fastball remained among the best in baseball well into his forties.
 He could still throw upwards of 95 miles per hour when he retired, but he was bothered by leg and hip injuries after pitching 27 seasons in the majors.